 The Board as a whole:

-- broad-ranging views of the society, sciences and arts, industry and business and the civic society
+- broad understanding of society, the sciences and arts, industry and business, and civic society;

 When nominating your candidate, you should only focus on who you want to have on the Board of the University.